 PhD Program in Machine Learning

 Understanding the most effective ways of using the vast amounts of data that are now being stored is a significant challenge to society, and therefore to science and technology, as it seeks to obtain a return on the huge investment that is being made in computerization and data collection.
-Advances in the development of automated techniques for data analysis and decision making requires interdisciplinary work in areas such as machine learning algorithms, the statistical and computational principles that underly these algorithms, database and data warehousing methods, complexity analysis, data visualization, privacy and security issues, and application areas such as business, marketing, and public policy.
+Advances in the development of automated techniques for data analysis and decision making requires interdisciplinary work in areas such as machine learning algorithms and foundations, statistics, complexity theory, optimization, data mining, etc.

 - Mastery of proficiencies in Teaching, Conference Presentation, and Research skills.